savonet/book/workflow.md

 ```{.liquidsoap include="liq/jingles-metadata2.liq" from=5}
 ```

-Another approach to insert jingles when the particular metadata is present could consist in using the `predicate.signal` function detailed above to trigger playing one track of a `jingles` playlist when the metadata is present:
+Another approach to insert jingles when particular metadata is present could consist in using the `predicate.signal` function detailed above to trigger playing one track of a `jingles` playlist when the metadata is present: